tnear/AutocorrectForDevelopers/README.md

 ![Load balancer](assets/cpp.gif)

-The default behavior for *AutocorrectForDevelopers.ahk* is to run on all applications (except Microsoft Word), although the script can be customized to enable or disable any application of your choice (see the `#HotIf/#If` statement in the script).
+The default behavior for *AutocorrectForDevelopers.ahk* is to run on all applications (except Microsoft Word), although the script can be customized to enable or disable any application of your choice (see the `#HotIf/#If` statement early in the script).

 ## Installation
 Download & install [AutoHotkey](https://www.autohotkey.com/) v2, then download & run [*AutocorrectForDevelopers.ahk*](AutocorrectForDevelopers.ahk).